prady184u/Capstone1/README.md

 5) Widget to show the test scores and ranking

 # Data persistence
-Currenlty the project aims to provide the data persistence offline using SQLite database If time permits will use Firebase for data persistence in the cloud.
+Currenlty the project aims to provide the data persistence offline using SQLite database <br>
+If time permits this project will use Firebase for data persistence in the cloud (or Future enhancement).